agilegovleaders/handbook/README.md

 __Note to admins: as soon as you merge/save content into the master branch, it will be published to the live site.__

+## Creating a Fork

+To make a small update, it is generally simplest to browse to and edit one of the markdown files within the `/_sections/` directory.
+GitHub will do some auto-magic to create a "fork" and a "pull request" behind the scenes to represent the simple edit of a single file.
+However, you may be doing something more complicated, such as making a batch of edits to many files and/or using more complex formatting that you want to preview.

+Creating your own fork of the site makes sense for these more complex cases.

 ## Maintaining the Template

 To make changes to the overall page template to stay in coordination with the overall AGL site, edit `layouts/agl.html`.
 This would include major style changes or updated top-level navigation, footer info, etc.